jvail/crop.js/README.md

 Johnson I. R. , Lodge G. M. , White R. E. (2003) The Sustainable Grazing Systems Pasture Model: description, philosophy and application to the SGS National Experiment.
 Australian Journal of Experimental Agriculture 43 , 711–728.

 ## Aims
-- Replace MONICA's generic grass-legume model with a more sophisticated grassland model.
+- Replace MONICA's generic grass-legume model with a more sophisticated grassland model that is able to simulate mixtures of species.
 - Provide additional nutritional parameters (e.g. digestibility) for forage crops (e.g. maize, whole-crop silage) that may be consumend by animal (ruminants) models.
 - Add routines to interact with animal models (grazing).
 - Add other grassland species (or functional groups) if parameters are available.